httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 # Security Considerations

-When UAs support the Expect-CT header, it becomes a potential vector for hostile header attacks against site owners.
-If a site owner uses a certificate issued by a certificate authority which does not embed SCTs nor serve SCTs via OCSP or TLS extension, a malicious server operator or attacker could temporarily reconfigure the host to comply with the UA's CT policy, and add the Expect-CT header in enforcing mode with a long `max-age`.
+When UAs support the Expect-CT header field, it becomes a potential vector for hostile header attacks against site owners.
+If a site owner uses a certificate issued by a certificate authority which does not embed SCTs nor serve SCTs via OCSP or TLS extension, a malicious server operator or attacker could temporarily reconfigure the host to comply with the UA's CT policy, and add the Expect-CT header field in enforcing mode with a long `max-age`.
 Implementing user agents would note this as an Expect-CT Host (see  {{noting-expect-ct}}).
 After having done this, the configuration could then be reverted to not comply with the CT policy, prompting